 Most recently, in a May federal court filing in Houston, a Mexican woman said that she was in an ICE facility there in 2018 when she and two female detainees were moved to an isolated cell.
 Around midnight, three men wearing facial coverings entered the cell.
 They raped and beat them, according to the complaint.
 The immigrants were bused to Mexico hours later, where the woman eventually discovered she was pregnant from the assault.

-The El Paso accusations that are the subject of this latest complaint to authorities came to light when one of the women, a 32-year-old Salvadoran, was released because of a medical condition and told an attorney that she feared for the detainees still there.
+The El Paso accusations came to light when one of the women, a 32-year-old Salvadoran, was released because of a medical condition and told an attorney that she feared for the detainees still there.

 “She was that disturbed by what was happening,” said Linda Corchado, director of legal services for Las Americas Immigrant Advocacy Center, who filed the complaint.
 “It’s awful to think how disposable these women are.”

 She said they are especially vulnerable because many will probably be deported, making it more unlikely that their abusers face consequences.

 The Salvadoran woman told Corchado that she was detained in the El Paso facility for about three months where she was repeatedly harassed.
 A guard said that if she would “fool around” with him he would give her clean uniforms and soap.
 He told her that he would pay her “a lot of money” to meet him for sex in a spot not visible to cameras.

 Two other officers also repeatedly targeted her, according to the complaint.
 One sent her messages through other women even after she was released.

 She said in a telephone interview that guards encouraged women to sign up for anti-anxiety medication and antidepressants because they oversee the dispensing of medication at night and have access to an enclosed off-camera area.

 “Most women who are still there are scared of saying anything,” she said.
 “You don’t know what they can do.”